Unity-Technologies/com.unity.webrtc/README.md

 > [!NOTE]
 > <`Unity 2018.3` is not supported.>

-Currently the software only supports `windows64`.
+- Currently the software only supports `windows64`.

-Graphics API version only supports `Direct3D11`.
+- Graphics API version only supports `Direct3D11`.
+-  `IL2CPP` is not supported in Scripting Backend by this package.

 ### Limitations